RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Related Work

 \section{Related Work}

-\paragraph{LLM serving and training on preemptible instances.} Recent works have explored the use of preemptible instances to reduce costs in LLM pre-training and inference serving scenarios.
-To achieve resilient training under preemptions, existing systems employ redundancy-based approaches that migrate across different parallelization strategies when preemptions occur, assuming additional replicas are available for lost model states~\cite{thorpe2023bamboo,duan2024parcae,jang2023oobleck,wu2024lazarus}.
-However, these solutions fall back to checkpoint restarting and struggle to make progress under frequent preemptions when all redundant replicas are lost.
-Additionally, they cannot support parallelism strategies like FSDP~\cite{zhao2023fsdp} that completely eliminate model state redundancy to maximize memory efficiency.
-Consequently, training with preemptible instances remains largely inefficient and unstable.
+\paragraph{LLM training and serving on preemptible instances.} Recent systems use preemptible instances to cut the cost of LLM pre-training and inference.
+For training, prior work achieves resilience via redundancy, migrating across parallelization strategies after preemptions and assuming spare replicas preserve lost model states~\cite{thorpe2023bamboo,duan2024parcae,jang2023oobleck,wu2024lazarus}.
+Under frequent preemptions, they often revert to checkpoint restarts and can stall when all replicas are lost, and they do not support fully non-redundant strategies such as FSDP~\cite{zhao2023fsdp}.
+Hence, preemptible-instance training remains inefficient and unstable.

 There is also a series of systems that leverage preemptible instances for online LLM serving~\cite{mao2025skyserve,miao2024spotserve}, but they focus primarily on optimizing service availability and latency SLOs.
 In contrast, RL workloads require optimizing the total execution time of each training step, which encompasses both interdependent rollout and training stages.